AMB0000/Simon-s-Game/README.md

 ## Contact

-If you have any questions or feedback please tell me:
+If you have any questions or feedback please contact me:
 - Name: Ali Behbehani
 - Email: ali.behbehani@du.edu
 - GitHub: https://github.com/AMB0000